-In 2009, author Kathy Brunner interviewed Sister Maria for a chapter in her book One More Serving: Because Life is Meant to be Full, in which she discussed her diagnosis of Gillian Barre Syndrome in 2002 and her subsequent recovery.
+In 2009, Sister Maria was interviewed by former student and author Kathy Brunner for a chapter in her book "One More Serving: Because Life Is Meant to be Full," in which she discussed her diagnosis of Gillian Barre Syndrome (along with three other autoimmune diseases) in 2002 and her subsequent recovery.

 A lifetime learner, Sister Maria is blessed with passion, curiosity and seemingly boundless energy, which she brings to all that she does.
 Although she no longer practices in the field of science, she uses her education and love of science to define herself in relation to the Community’s mission and spirituality.
 "They fit together like hand in glove ... co-creation, quantum physics and the 'new' science, along with health sciences, have spoken volumes to me about being a Woman of Providence," she said.